antonio24073/swarm-traefik-whoami/README.md

 # Swarm Traefik Whoami

-This is a example project to run containers in localhost using traefik and docker swarm.
+This is an example project to run containers in localhost using traefik and docker swarm.

 ## Installation: